Max Brödel: Career at Johns Hopkins University

 Brödel arrived at Johns Hopkins in the winter of January 18, 1894.
 From here, Brödel had received internal acclaim through his employment by Howard Kelly as the illustrator for Operative Genecology.
 Highly sought after by anatomist Franklin P. Mall and other physicians for his meticulous attention to detail and realism in his medical illustrations, Brödel's skills were a valuable asset to the Johns Hopkins Hospital.
 Shortly after his employment, Brödel was joined by fellow medical illustrators, Hermann Becker and August Horn, both of whom had also attended the Leipzig Academy of Fine Arts.
-Working in conjunction with these two artists, Brödel created an extensive catalog of gross and histological diagrams for the medical staff, including Dr. Howard A. Kelly, Dr. William S. Halsted, and Dr. Thomas S. Cullen, who had proposed Brödel's training of students in medical illustration.
+Working in conjunction with these two artists, Brödel created an extensive catalog of gross and histological diagrams for the medical staff, including Howard A. Kelly, William S. Halsted, and Thomas S. Cullen, who had proposed Brödel's training of students in medical illustration.
 Students of Brödel included Aime M. Awl.